Engineering and Information Technology Library, Biel/Bienne

 e-norm (Schweizerische Normen-Vereinigung SNV)

-Citations for 2.1 million standards, full-text access to tens of thousands of standards from the SN (INB/SWISSMEM), ISO and Electrosuisse collections.
+Citations for 2.1 million standards, full-text access to tens of thousands of standards from the SN (INB/SWISSMEM), ISO, Electrosuisse and SIA.

 Access from within the BFH network or via a VPN.